helloitsjoe/testing-workshop/README.md

 2. Start the test runner watching with `npm run test -- --watch`

 TDD it from the bottom up.
-Start with the validation function to cover the bascis of Jest, then use Enzyme to unit test the presentational components, then write integration tests that cover the container's functionality.
+Start with the validation function to cover the bascis of Jest, then use React Testing Library to unit test the presentational components, then write integration tests that cover the container's functionality.

 # If you're doing this as a presentation